-The College offered, but was not limited to the following primary prevention and ongoing awareness programs to students, faculty and staff in 2019 to prevent Domestic Violence, Dating Violence, Sexual Assault and Stalking.
+The College offered, but was not limited to the following primary prevention and ongoing awareness programs to students, faculty and staff in 2020 to prevent Domestic Violence, Dating Violence, Sexual Assault and Stalking.

 Name of Program Topics Covered Date Held Sexual Violence Awareness (Campus SaVE Act) Primary online course for students covering sexual violence awareness, risk reduction and bystander intervention.
 Students learn what to do when sexual violence has happened, disciplinary proceedings, victim protections, and College sanctions.
 This course is part of the College's sexual violence prevention effort.
 Online - Yearly Bystander Intervention Online Course Primary bystander intervention program offered to students covering how to step in and respond when others need help during instances of harassment and sexual assault.
-Online - Yearly Title IX Rights and Protections Primary sexual misconduct training for students covering the rights and protections under Title IX regulations.
 Online - Yearly